miek770/w40k-generator/README.md

 * Add named characters to the Necron codex;
 * Add more optional preferences (ex.: max units, prioritise painted models, custom percentages, etc.);
 * Add `proxy` and `proxied_from` options to the models configuration (and handle those options);
-* Handle bad configuration (ex.: wrong unit name);
+* Handle bad configuration (ex.: wrong unit name).
-* Use `click` to parse arguments.

 ## Installation

 No **PyPI** package has been developped yet, so installation must be made from source.
-You might want to create a virtual environment, but the steps below assume you don't:
+You might want to create a virtual environment but the steps below assume you don't:

     git clone https://github.com/miek770/w40k-generator.git
     cd w40k-generator